dmbarbour/wikilon/docs/Runtime.md

 *Aside:* An unfortunate consequence of shared objects in a DAG is that I cannot perform constant-space traversals, since I don't know how many times I'll traverse an object.
 I need a stack to serialize a value.

+## Stack Representations

+Modeling two stacks and a heap in a single address space needs some attention.

+I don't want anything complicated here.

+One option that appeals to me is to track the top of each stack in a fixed-size mutable region.
+When about to overflow or underflow the stack head region, we shunt part to or from the heap.
+We do so in large chunks, so we have sufficient buffer space to continue.
+The stack buffer determines the maximum 'bounce' of a function before we start thrashing, but even when thrashing we can guarantee some productive motion.

+## Linear Space?

+Linear objects could be used for high performance array processing, i.e. so we can edit a linear array without copying it.
+However, support for linear objects may be difficult for a unidirectional heap.

+Between mutation of an array to point at a new array, and construction of an array to point at an old array, we would tend to break directional invariants.
+I don't see a simple, obviously correct route forward for linear objects without an alternative GC algorithm.
+At least not for the general case.

+For now, I won't bother optimizing for linear objects case.
+I suspect that most uses of linear space could be effectively supported by a few specialized list-processing or array-processing accelerators.

 ## Memory Representations

 Probably common object types, now and later: